 "How many students are usually in the freshman class?"

-You, as the parent, may be attending the college event with more questions in mind but your student only needs 1 or 2 questions to focus on.
+Even though you, as the parent, may be attending the college event with more questions in mind, your student only needs 1 or 2 questions to help focus their anxiety and energy.

 2. Explain that a college fair/visit gives YOUR STUDENT power

 I like to talk to students about the power they hold when attending a college event.
 I frame the visit as a chance for colleges to try and convince students why they should attend their college.
 Students get to be 'the judge' and make the ultimate decision (along with their parents) about whether or not they would like to attend each college.

 Feeling confident and in control can lessen student anxiety.